Main North railway line, New South Wales: Services

 The line was serviced by the overnight Northern Mail until it ceased in November 1988.
 The Northern Tablelands Express provided a daylight service to Glen Innes, with some journeys extended to Tenterfield until truncated in October 1985 to Armidale and in February 1990 to Tamworth.

-NSW TrainLink North Coast and North Western operates regional and intercity passenger services along the Main North line.
+NSW TrainLink operates regional and intercity passenger services along the Main North line.
 A daily North Western train operates from Sydney to Werris Creek before dividing, one operating along the Main North line to Armidale, the other section operating along the North-West line to Moree.
 Central Coast & Newcastle Line intercity passenger services operate between Sydney and Newcastle.
 The Hunter Line operates between Newcastle, Maitland and Scone, with a branch to Dungog on the North Coast line.
 Sydney Trains operates suburban passenger services in the section between Strathfield and Berowra.

 The section between Strathfield and Maitland forms part of the interstate line between Sydney and Brisbane and sees intermodal freight traffic carried between the two cities.
 The section of line in the Hunter Valley sees intensive coal train working, with the section between Broadmeadow and Maitland one of the busiest freight lines in Australia.